 - 2 large eggs, separated

-- 2 1/2 teaspoons pure hazelnut extract
+- 2 1/2 teaspoons hazelnut extract

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

-- For the white chocolate ganache filling
+For the white chocolate ganache filling

 - 12 ounces premium white chocolate, finely chopped or ground in a food processor